pimutils/vdirsyncer/docs/api.rst

   Raspberry Pi is so slow that multiple connections don't help much, since the CPU and not the network is the bottleneck.

-- ``collections``: Optional, a comma-separated list of collections to synchronize.
-If this parameter is omitted, it is assumed the storages are already directly pointing to one collection each.

 .. _pair_config:

 Pair Section